 You need the right tools to pass your theory test and at 2 Start we have you covered, this is why we provide access to an online practice theory test software.
 It is quick and simple to use and will help you revise for your theory test.
 We always say if you do not prepare, prepare to fail.

-This will give you enough time to go around the different test routes and will you the time to try the various exercises you will need to learn in order to pass your test.
+This will give you enough time to go around the different test routes and will give you the time to try the various exercises you will need to learn in order to pass your test.
 It will also give your instructors a good indication on your strengths and weakness and they will be able to assess if you are ready to take your test.